-Trying to have a high protein and low calorie breakfast that I can pre prepare then microwave at work in the mornings is quite tough.
-I’ve generally settled on a routine of 2 boiled eggs, a slice of ham and an actimel which I can happily eat every day.
+Trying to have a high protein and low calorie breakfast that I can pre prepare then microwave at work in the mornings however is really quite tough.
+I’ve generally settled on a routine of 2 boiled eggs, a slice of ham and an Actimel which I can happily eat every day.
+More recently I created my Ham and Cheese Breakfast ‘Casserole’ as a variation on this.
 Variety is great however so I thought I’d try to experiment with a savoury cornbread slice incorporating boiled egg which would also add to my 5 a day.

 This recipe makes 6 slices, ideal to have 1 warm from the oven then 5 to package up for the week’s breakfasts.
 Each portion is very substantial and easily keeps me going until lunch for relatively few calories.
 I warm each slice for 30-60 seconds in the microwave before eating but these would be perfectly good to eat cold if you can’t!

 3 Lean Rashers of Back Bacon

 60g Plain Flour

 1½ Tsp Baking Powder

 1 Tbsp Sea Salt Flakes

 6 Thin Slices of Chorizo